A national invitation to reframe how we treat skin.

 So why not skin?

-It’s about creating a baseline of safety, consistency, and public trust.
+It’s about creating a baseline of safety, consistency, and public trust — one that includes everyone who supports skin, from Level 3 therapists to dermatology consultants.

 And What Next?

-If you’re part of a UK-based institution, government department, or professional body and you believe this work has value, Phase Four is open.
+If you're part of a UK-based institution, government department, academic setting, or professional body — and believe this work has value — this is the moment to help shape what comes next.

 A grassroots, evidence-aware initiative supporting public skin education.